Michael C. Ruger, Chair

 1969 Political Science

-Mr. Gilotti is currently a consultant to firms in the financial services industry specializing in distribution and business development issues.
+Mike is a retired consultant to firms in the financial services industry specializing in distribution and business development issues.

 He was formerly the Senior Business Development Professional with New England Asset Management (NEAM), a Berkshire Hathaway company, and had responsibility for new business development and marketing strategy for the firm’s insurance company investment and capital management capabilities.
 He has over 40 years of insurance and investment experience.
 Prior to joining NEAM, Mike was CEO of Advisors Financial Solutions, Inc., and Executive Vice President, wholesale distribution & marketing for the Phoenix Companies, Inc. Prior to joining the Phoenix Companies, he was in charge of bank and broker-dealer operations at Aetna Financial Services, a senior executive and partner at Eden Financial Group, and a Group Vice President at Security First Group.
 Mike began his career as an agent for Northwestern Mutual.
 He is a past Chairman of the Insured Retirement Institute (IRI), a past member of the Board of Directors and has been inducted into the IRI Hall of Fame.
 Mike has a B.A. in Political Science from Penn State University and also serves on its Board of Visitors.